 This is Rabbi David Fohrman, welcome to Parshat Vayeitzei.

 It seems to me that one of the great challenges that face us is how we come to grips with the story told in last week's parsha involving Yaakov's deception with Yitzhak his father and his brother Esav.
 How are we meant to look at that story?

 Was Jacob's Deception to Isaac and Esau Justified?

-I want to share with you a Midrash that seems to lead us at that direction and explore with you, some of the implications.
-So the background of this is Midrash is something that takes place in this week's Parsha, Parshat Vayeitzei.
+I want to share with you a Midrash that seems to lead us in that direction and explore with you some of the implications.
+So the background of this is Midrash is something that takes place in this week's parsha, Parshat Vayeitzei.
 And that background event is Yaakov's first encounter with Rachel, the woman destined to become his beloved wife.

 דבר אחר: Here's a second interpretation: לפי שבא בידים ריקניות.
 The reason why he cried is because he came empty-handed, he didn't have any money with him. אמר: Yaakov said to himself, according to the Midrash, אליעזר עבד אבי אבא Eliezer, my grandfather's servant, היו בידיו נזמים וצמידים ומגדנות had all sorts of wealth, jewels, gold to give the bride's family. ואני אין בידי כלום.
 I have nothing.